ymcui/Chinese-XLNet/README_EN.md

 **Note: To ensure the stability of the results, we run 10 times for each experiment and report maximum and average scores.**

+**Average scores are in brackets, and max performances are the numbers that out of brackets.**

 ### [CMRC 2018](https://github.com/ymcui/cmrc2018)
 CMRC 2018 dataset is released by Joint Laboratory of HIT and iFLYTEK Research.
 The model should answer the questions based on the given passage, which is identical to SQuAD.
+Evaluation Metrics: EM / F1

 | Model | Development | Test | Challenge |
 | :------- | :---------: | :---------: | :---------: |